 2. The sanctuary houses the famed Bhimashankar temple to which it owes its name.
 This Bhimashankar Jyotirlinga temple is apparently one of the twelve Jyotirlingas (self emerged Shiva temples) in India, explaining why it is one of the most important pilgrimage sites for Hindus from all over the country.

 3. Bhimashankar Sanctuary has been identified as an Important Bird Area (IBA) by BirdLife International.
 The reserve is home to globally threatened species, many restricted-range species, two critical species, various vulnerable species, and near-threatened species of aviaries.
 The Sanctuary constantly works towards protecting the valuable habitats of these bird species.

 Best time to visit Bhimashankar Wildlife Sanctuary

-Though it’s an year-round destination, the best time to visit Bhimashankar Wildlife Reserve is the Winters from October to February when one can enjoy this place to the fullest.
-Here’s what each season offers to travelers at Bhimashankar:
+Though it’s a year-round destination, the best time to visit Bhimashankar Wildlife Reserve is the Winters from October to February when one can enjoy this place to the fullest.
+Here’s what each season offers to travellers at Bhimashankar: